 Under the above mentioned Agreement, CACEIS Bank, Luxembourg Branch will provide the Company under the supervision and responsibility of the Management Company with services as Central Administration, including Administration and Registrar and Transfer Agent services and Domiciliary Agent services.
-It will carry out the necessary administrative work required by law and the rules of the Company and establish and keep books and records including the register of shareholders of the Company.
+It will carry out the necessary administrative work required by law and the rules of the Company.
+In particular, CACEIS Bank, Luxembourg Branch, acting as UCI administrator, will be in charge of the registrar function, of the client communication function, of the calculation of the Net Asset Value of the Sub-Funds and of the accounting function.

+It will establish and keep books and records including the register of shareholders of the Company.
 It will also execute all subscription, redemption and conversion applications and determine the Net Asset Value of the Company.